KostyaGukish/German-Credit-Scoring/README.md

 ## Dataset
 This project uses the [German Credit Data dataset](https://www.kaggle.com/datasets/elsnkazm/german-credit-scoring-data), which contains information about 1,000 borrowers and 20 variables describing their characteristics.

+## Tools and Technologies
+During the project, several tools and technologies were used, including:

+ - **MLflow**: For tracking experiments, managing models, and facilitating reproducibility throughout the machine learning workflow.
+ - **Python**: For data processing, modeling, and application development.
+ - **Streamlit**: To create an interactive web application for showcasing the model.
+ - **Docker**: To containerize the application for consistent deployment across environments.
+ - **Cookiecutter Data Science**: For structuring the project following best practices for data science workflows.

 ## Project Structure
 `data/raw/`: Original raw data.